gvwilson/sensibleadventures/cloudherd/reboot.md

     - she gropes forward after it in the dark
     - then pulls out her dayglass - no one is there
   - returns to the street and is nearly scared to death to find Bonzon waiting there
+    - Noxy: "What are you doing *up*?"
     - Bonzon: "What are you doing out?"
-    - Noxy: "What are you doing *up*?"
+    - without thinking, Noxy says that she thought she saw someone
     - Before either can answer, the sky opens up and the rain starts to fall
     - *FIXME*
   - Noxy hurries home